wezlemin/delta-docs/my-docs/docs/internal-sideloading/ksign-tutorial.md

 > ⚠️ Do not delete the DNS or use a VPN.
 You should also not delete KSign as you will need it when Delta updates. <br />

 > 💡 If you open Roblox and it gives an update pop-up, join the Delta Discord server ([https://discord.com/invite/deltax](https://discord.com/invite/deltax)) and wait until the devs ping about an update for Delta.
-Once they ping, delete Delta (from App Library), download the new IPA, then import it in KSign and sign and install it. <br />
+Once they ping, delete Delta (from App Library, not (just) in KSign), download the new IPA, then import it in KSign and sign and install it. <br />

 ## ESign "Ysign" Method